dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

 ### Data Operators in Reactive Programming

-The essence of Reactive Programmingis working with streams.
+The essence of Reactive Programming is working with streams.
 As we saw before, we have an `Observable` class that supplies the data stream and an `Observer` which consumes it.
 But, along the way from the `Observable` to the subscriber, we can apply many `Operators` to the stream.
 These `Operators` define how and when the `Observables` should emit streams.

 Most `Operators` execute a function on an `Observable` and return an `Observable`.
 So we can apply these operators one after the other, in a chain.
 Each operator in the chain modifies the `Observable` that results from the operation of the previous operator.